Driving licence in South Africa: Modernization and other developments

+New license design

+In November 2023, the Department of Transport launched a pilot program to test its new driver's license design.
+The new license features numerous improvements over the old design, including fitting more information onto a card of the same size.

+The new design has a more sensible layout for the information it shows, and features new elements such as the South African flag, South African coat of arms, the license holder's gender, and two barcodes on the rear instead of just one.
+The new cards also feature a section explicitly stating that the license was issued by South Africa, rather than just having the country's name in the top right corner as is the case with the old card.

+Finally, a significant upgrade is the inclusion of multiple license codes on a single card.
+This way, if a driver has additional permissible vehicle licenses, they can be featured on a single card, along with their respective dates of first issue.
+Furthermore, the new card features a section for Professional Driving Permits (PrDPs), with the holder's code and the expiry date, should the license holder have a PrDP to drive, for example, heavy-duty or public transit vehicles.

+Cape Town and the Western Cape

 In May 2025, the Western Cape provincial government launched South Africa's first digital learner’s license testing system.
 The province’s Mobility Department launched the new system in the town of Beaufort West, as part of trialing it.

 The new method will replace the traditional pen and paper test, and is aimed at lowering corruption during the process.
 Furthermore, the new system will also deliver faster and more accurate results.

 The digital testing system works by means of the applicant entering their South African ID number on a screen, and answering randomly-selected questions pulled from a database of around 1,200 questions in total.
 Results of the test are provided immediately once it has been completed.

-In September 2025, Cape Town launched South Africa's first drive through driver's license renewal facility.
+In September 2025, the City of Cape Town launched South Africa's first drive through driver's license renewal facility.
 Located in Brackenfell, the new service aims to allow motorists to complete their license renewals in under 5 minutes, without leaving their cars.

 The facility operates Monday through Saturday, and is cashless.
 Renewal can be expedited further if drivers who receive a renewal notification via SMS show the message at the drive through.
 The launch follows the introduction of the City of Cape Town's Online Booking System, which gives residents the flexibility to secure appointments for various municipal services, including vehicle licensing.

+In February 2026, it was reported that the City of Cape Town's digital learner’s license testing system was nearing full launch, and would roll out across all of the metro's 18 Driving License Testing Centers from the week of 16 February 2026.
+The move reflects a broader shift towards technology-driven public services in the Western Cape.